-- Michael Presented a seminar as part of a panel outlining the benefits and pitfalls of setting up a physiotherapist as an independent contractor, dealing with the legal test relating to independent contractor relationships and various contractual terms that might be beneficial to either the physiotherapist or the clinic owner.
+- Innovate, Learn, Evolve - "The Independent Contractor Physio Therapist", 2007, Ontario Physiotherapy Association 2007 Conference.
+Michael Presented a seminar as part of a panel outlining the benefits and pitfalls of setting up a physiotherapist as an independent contractor, dealing with the legal test relating to independent contractor relationships and various contractual terms that might be beneficial to either the physiotherapist or the clinic owner.

-- An overview of employment law issues as they impact on small businesses.
+- "The Low-Down on Employment Law," an overview of employment law issues as they impact on small businesses.

-- An overview of the Ontario legislation, comparative U.S. experience, the due diligence defence and disclosure policy.
+- "Civil Liability in the Secondary Markets," an overview of the Ontario legislation, comparative U.S. experience, the due diligence defence and disclosure policy.